nbfigueroa/SPCM-CRP/README.md

 - KLDM: Kullback-Liebler Divergence Metric
 - JBLD: Jensen-Bregman LogDet Divergence

-### Similarity-based Non-parametric clustering (sd - Chinese Restaurant Process Mixture Model)
+### Similarity-based Non-parametric clustering (SPCM - CRP Mixture Model)
 Now that we have a good similarity function for our task, we want to derive a clustering mechanism that is free of model selection and robust to intializations.
 Ideally, we could use Similarity-based clustering such as Affinity Propagation or Spectral Clustering, the performance of these methods, however, rely heavily on hyper-parameter tuning.
-Thus, we choose a variant of the Chinese Resturant Process, namely the **sd-CRP** [2] whose priors for cluster assigment are driven by the similarity values and the data is clustered on the Spectral Manifold of the Similarity matrix of the Dataset.
+Thus, we choose a variant of the Chinese Resturant Process, namely the **SPCM-CRP** [2] whose priors for cluster assigment are driven by the similarity values and the data is clustered on the Spectral Manifold of the Similarity matrix of the Dataset.

 #### sd-CRP steps
 - Initially, we apply an **augmented Spectral Dimenensionality** [1] reduction algorithm, which automatically selects the dimensionality of the Spectral Manifold by applying a SoftMax on the Eigenvalues of the Laplacian of the Similarity matrix: